Throckmorton tourney: Jeff cruises past Carroll Co.

 The Panthers’ advantage proved to be short-lived, as Jeffersonville started the second quarter on a 12-1 run and nabbed a 33-23 lead midway through the period on a transition dunk by Moore.
 The Red Devils outscored the Panthers 23-6 in the second and entered halftime with a 44-28 lead.
 Jeffersonville assisted on 10 of its first 12 field goals and 13 of 17 in the first half.

 The offensive outburst continued in the second half.
-The Red Devils totaled eight assists to help pave the way for a 12-for-17 shooting clip and 30 third-quarter points.
-Jeffersonville missed just one shot in the fourth quarter en route to the 94-61 final score.
+The Red Devils totaled 8 assists to help pave the way for a 12-for-17 shooting clip and 30 third-quarter points.
+Jeffersonville missed just one shot in the fourth quarter en route to the 94-61 final.

-Jeffersonville moves on to play the winner of Tuesday’s nightcap – Christian Academy (6-3) vs. Morristown (2-3).

 The first-ever Teddy T. Tournament is named after late Jeffersonville native and famed broadcaster Ted Throckmorton, a Red Devil graduate.
 He broadcasted Jeffersonville football and basketball games for 52 years and was inducted into the Indiana Broadcasters Hall of Fame in 2011.